 The BIRKEY.COM domain was returned to Randal’s control in 2009, 2 years after the sale.
 The name and domain has been switched back to its original use as Randal Birkey’s illustration portfolio website – full circle from its beginnings in 1996.
 The site is now developed and updated in WordPress.

-After nine years managing Headstand Media and the STRA DIGITAL, I transitioned back to my roots as a one-man consulting and web strategy services entity operating as Birkey Associates, Inc.
+After nine years of managing Headstand Media and the STA DIGITAL, I transitioned back to my freelance roots providing consulting, web strategy and design services from a new location near Madison, Wisconsin.